A SIMPLE ACT OF KINDNESS

 Using a balance scale, I had only three chances to weigh the balls to

-determine which ball was the odd one and if it was heavier or
+determine which ball was the odd one and decide it was heavier or

 lighter than the rest.